Aireon Luster, 24, Charged With Murder Of 7-Year-Old Serenity Broughton, Attempted Murder Of 6-Year-Old Aubrey Broughton

 CHICAGO (CBS) — Chicago police announced murder charges against a 24-year-old man Wednesday night in the August shooting that killed 7-year-old Serenity Broughton, and injured her 6-year-old sister, Aubrey.

 Chicago Police Supt.
 David Brown said 24-year-old Aireon Luster has been charged with murder and attempted murder in the shooting.
-Luster was arrested Wednesday morning in the basement of his grandmother’s home in suburban Riverside, after he was identified as one of two gunmen responsible for the shooting.READ MORE: Grandmother Of Student Shot And Injured At Wendell Phillips High School Speaks Out
+Luster was arrested Wednesday morning in the basement of his grandmother’s home in suburban Riverside, after he was identified as one of two gunmen responsible for the shooting.READ MORE: Suspected Drunk Driver Taken Into Custody After Crashing At Kostner Avenue Ramp Off Eisenhower Expressway

 “These charges are the beginning, we hope, of bringing some measure of closure to the grieving family of these two innocent little girls who were sitting in a parked car when they were struck by gunfire,” Brown said.